Hengle/TEDCore/README.md

 ```

 ### Task Manager
-Task Manager need to cooperate with with State Manager.
+Task Manager need to cooperate with with **State Manager**.
-In each State you can register multiple Task inside it and each Task works as a single station of the game logic which means we need to follow Single Responsibility Principle in each specific Task.
+In each State, you can register multiple Task inside it and each Task works as a single station of the game logic which means we need to follow **Single Responsibility Principle** in each specific Task.
 Then change the task state in TaskManager can process the specific Task.
-Task Manager consists two parts Task and TaskManager.
+Task Manager consists two parts, **Task**, and **TaskManager**.

 #### Namespace
 TEDCore.StateManagement